-Most ransomware attacks are initiated by organized crime, according to Clear Data.
+Most ransomware attacks in Knoxville are initiated by organized crime, according to Clear Data.
 Tony Soprano, anyone?
 When you think about it, it’s really no different than a shakedown.
 But instead of Soprano strong-arming you in an alley to extort your money, cybercriminals hijack your data right from the safety of your business or home.

 And they’re not stopping anytime soon.

 By the time you take in your next three breaths, a new organization will become a victim of ransomware.
 That’s a new victim every 11 seconds, according to Cybersecurity Ventures.

 And in 10 years, ransomware costs are estimated to continue skyrocketing 10 times the total of 2021, to nearly $265 billion, making ransomware one of the fastest growing cybercrimes.
 But that doesn’t mean you have to fall victim to the statistics.
 Here’s how you can identify and prevent ransomware attacks for Knoxville businesses.